Morris Graves: The Rock

 Graves was known for his personal charm and bursts of puckish humor, but also spent long periods in semi-isolation, absorbed in nature and his art.
 At the Rock, with the Second World War erupting, he retreated for a particularly long time and created a very large number of paintings.
-Many of them, such as Dove of the Inner Eye (1941) and Bird in the Night (1943), featured what would become Graves' iconic motif of birds trapped in layers of webbing or barbs, representing the artist's fears for the survival of man and nature in the face of modern industry and warfare.
+Many of them, such as Dove of the Inner Eye (1941) and Bird in the Night (1943), featured what would become Graves's iconic motif of birds trapped in layers of webbing or barbs, representing the artist's fears for the survival of man and nature in the face of modern industry and warfare.
 His near-isolation was interrupted in the spring of 1942 when the Museum of Modern Art in New York opened its Americans 1942: 18 Artists from 9 States exhibition.
-Critics raved over Graves' contributions, all of which were quickly snapped up by museums and collectors.
+Critics raved over Graves's contributions, all of which were quickly snapped up by museums and collectors.
 At the same time the U.S. Army came looking for him, as he had failed to achieve the conscientious objector status he had applied for.
 There was also suspicion of him due to his association with the International Peace Mission and the fact that among his few regular visitors at the Rock had been the brilliant Japanese-American designer George Nakashima and his Japanese-born wife Miriam, prior to their being sent to the Minidoka relocation center.
 While his work was receiving further exhibition in New York and Washington D.C., and phenomenal sales, the artist himself spent much of that same time in the stockade at Camp Roberts, California, where he went into a deep depression.
 He was finally released from military service in March 1943.

-With help from longtime supporters Elizabeth Willis, Nancy Ross, and Marian Willard, owner of the Willard Gallery in New York, Graves' work continued to enjoy popularity throughout the war years and beyond, with numerous exhibitions.
+With help from longtime supporters Elizabeth Willis, Nancy Ross, and Marian Willard, owner of the Willard Gallery in New York, Graves's work continued to enjoy popularity throughout the war years and beyond, with numerous exhibitions.
 In the late 40s he purchased land in Woodway, Washington, and began construction of a unique cinderblock house he came to call "Careladen".

 Careladen years

 Graves received a Guggehheim Fellowship allowing him to study in Japan, but only made it as far as Hawaii before his entry was blocked by Japan's U.S. military occupation authorities.
 He spent several months in 1947 painting and learning the Japanese language in Hawaii.

-By the late 1940s Graves' and Mark Tobey's moment as the stars of the New York art world had faded, supplanted by the post-war rise of Action Painting and pure Abstraction.
+By the late 1940s Graves's and Mark Tobey's moment as the stars of the New York art world had faded, supplanted by the post-war rise of Action Painting and pure Abstraction.